 A couple of guys from Austin, TX were cheering on the Astros.
 They were elated cuz Houston was playing well.

-“Be careful, don’t fall in.
+“That’s accurate,” the gentleman said.
+“And if you go to the river, be careful, don’t fall in.
 The current can pick up, a good 5+ knots.”

 “No worries, I’m a good swimmer.
 Plus I prefer the beach over the river anyday,” I replied snidely.

 Unfortunately, I headed out the next morning to pick up my next load.